elitalon/elitalon.github.io/_posts/2023-11-04-enums-java-vs-swift.md

 title: "Enums: Java vs Swift"
 description: A comparison of the capabilities of enumerations in Java and Swift.
 ---
-I had always thought that Java [enumerations](https://en.wikipedia.org/wiki/Enumerated_type) were a rather simple data type, as they're in C for example.
+I had always thought that Java [enumerations](https://en.wikipedia.org/wiki/Enumerated_type) were a rather simple data type, as they are designed in C for example.
 But I discovered recently, as part of doing some backend work, that they're actually much more versatile.

 <!--more-->

-Enumerations in Java are implemented through the [Enum base class](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/Enum.html), from which all other enumerations inherit.
-They provide a special syntax (e.g. using the `enum` keyword instead of `class` to declare them) and a somewhat restricted behaviour.
-But precisely because they _are_ a class, they also come with most of their functionality.
+Enumerations in Java are implemented through the [Enum base class](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/Enum.html), from which all enumerations inherit.
+They come with a special syntax (e.g. using the `enum` keyword instead of `class` to declare them) and a somewhat restricted behaviour.
+But precisely because they _are_ a class, they also offer most of their functionality.

-I thought it would be an interesting exercise to compare their capabilities with [enumerations in Swift](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/enumerations), because it's the language I use the most and its enumeration type is also powerful.
+I thought it would be an interesting exercise to compare their capabilities with [enumerations in Swift](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/enumerations) because Swift is currently the language I use the most and its enumeration type is also powerful.

 Throughout this post I will be using the [SE 18 Edition](https://docs.oracle.com/javase/specs/jls/se18/html/index.html) of the Java Language Specification (JLS) and [version 5.9](https://github.com/apple/swift-book/tree/swift-5.9-fcs) of the [Swift Programming Language](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/aboutthelanguagereference/).
 And it wouldn't be fair if I didn't thank [Joshua Bloch](https://twitter.com/joshbloch) for his invaluable explanations in [Effective Java](https://www.pearson.com/en-us/subject-catalog/p/effective-java/P200000000138/9780134685991).